-With the best of intent, governments and organizations have created laws certifications, and requirements to protect payments, personal data, privacy, and communication (PCI-DSS, PCI-DSS, PCI-3DS, PA-DSS, P2PE, AICPA Trust Services Criteria, FedRAMP, GLBA, Sarbanes-Oxley, FISMA, FERPA, GDPR, PIPEDA, CCPA, HIPAA, SSAE-16, SAS-70, SOC2 Type x, etc…).
+With the best of intentions, governments and organizations have created cybersecurity regulations, laws, certifications, and requirements to protect payments, personal data, privacy, and communication (PCI-DSS, PCI-DSS, PCI-3DS, PA-DSS, P2PE, AICPA Trust Services Criteria, FedRAMP, GLBA, Sarbanes-Oxley, FISMA, FERPA, GDPR, PIPEDA, CCPA, HIPAA, SSAE-16, SAS-70, SOC2 Type x, etc.).
 Very often these laws and requirements do not account for the real-world technical challenges, edge conditions, interpretation, and applicability.
 At the end of the day, though, you must account for all relevant compliance regimes and consider which information security framework to use, or potentially face sanctions or fines.

 To help figure out what an organization should do to meet their information security compliance obligations, one turns to industry-accepted best practices.
 But which?
-There are a myriad of best practice frameworks, each written differently, sometimes written to fit a specific law or requirement, written to address the needs of a particular industry, or written to try to address every possible organization or situation (NIST SP800-xx, ISO 2700x, HITRUST, COBIT, CIS CSC, etc…).
+There is a myriad of best practice information security frameworks, each framework written differently, sometimes written to fit a specific law or requirement, written to address the needs of a particular industry, or written to try to address every possible organization or situation (NIST SP800-xx, ISO 2700x, HITRUST, COBIT, CIS CSC, etc.).

-We’re here to explain the compliance regimes and information security frameworks in hopes of adding a little bit of clarity to the myriad of options.
+We’re here to explain the compliance regimes and information security frameworks in hopes of adding a little bit of clarity to the myriad of information security framework and cybersecurity framework options.

 Prevalent Compliance Regimes